The 6G Network: Your Questions Answered

 That’s a 4705782% increase compared to Canada’s current 5G speed of 170 Mbps!

 Dialling back the excitement, it’s only speculation at this point.
 There’s still a vast amount of research and testing that’s needed.
 Also, other scientists and sources of information claim different expectations.
 For example, Wikipedia states that 6G will reach 95000 megabits per second (95000 Mbps) – a much lower expectation than 1 TBps.

-Many myths and conspiracy theories have revolved around 5G in the past few years, stating that 5G is dangerous and could radiate millions of people.
-There’s also a dangerous conspiracy saying that 5G started the COVID-19 pandemic we’re living in today.
+Many myths and conspiracy theories have revolved around 5G in the past few years, stating that 5G is dangerous and could harm people.
+There’s also a dangerous conspiracy saying that 5G started the COVID-19 pandemic.
 The truth, however, is far from this.

 However, some people will still ask, “If 6G uses higher frequencies than 5G, isn’t that dangerous?”